Blazing-Mike/Blazing-Mike/README.md

   # My name is Michael Adebambo.

- ### I am a Frontend developer.
+ ### I am a Frontend developer who loves Bitcoin and cryptography.
 I build beautiful web interface and I care about user experience, accesibilty and web performance

 - 🔭 I’m currently working on Improving my front end skills by building projects and learning about Bitcoin and cryptoeconomics.

 -  👯 I’m looking to collaborate on  Building cool stuffs together.

-- 🙌 Looking for help with CSS Animations and interaction.

 - 💬 Ask me about